spinscale/lead/README.md

   - watch:
     # id of the watch, must be unique
     id: "my_first_watch"
-    # template to refer to, can also be a 1:1 mapping if you only have custom watches
-    template: logging
     # variables to be used in the template
     vars:
       username: "alex"

   - watch:
     id: "my_second_watch"
-    template: logging
     vars:
       username: "stefan"
 ```